day trip to Plymouth Massachussetts

 Some of the interpreters have been trained to speak, act, and dress appropriately for the period, which made the experience even more amazing!

-It was so awesome to have an actual conversation with the interpreters, they really made you feel like you’ve stepped back in time.
+It was so awesome to have an actual conversation with the interpreters, they made you feel like you’ve stepped back in time.

 There is also a recreation of the Wampanoag home site, where the interpreters in traditional dress demonstrate how the Wampanoag’s ancestors lived and interacted with the settlers.